 There are a lot of ways to trade in cryptocurrencies.
 You could use mobile apps, special usb sticks to store your digital currencies, or by trading through exchanges.
 Some well-known online platforms are:

 Via Bitpanda you can easily invest in well-known stocks such as Apple, Microsoft, or Tesla or invest in the larger ETFs.
 In addition, it offers many cryptocurrencies such as bitcoin, ethereum and solana and you can invest in commodities such as gold and silver via the platform.
-It is headquartered in Vienna and was Austria's first unicorn in 2021.

 Crypto market in Europe